Chapter 20: Four Children

 The girl looked down at her father’s hands behind his back.
 She looked at the marshals.
 She looked at her mother, who had not moved.

-And her face — the thing Hank had seen from inside Riedel’s mind, the daughter on the clean side of the wall, the face that was never supposed to see this side — her face did something that Hank could only describe in the language he had: the wall fractured.
+And her face — the thing Hank had seen from inside Riedel’s mind, the daughter on the clean side of the wall, the face that was never supposed to see this side — her face fractured.
 A shear break, instantaneous, the kind that happens when a load arrives that the structure was never designed to carry.

 She didn’t scream.
 She didn’t cry.
 She stood at the top of the stairs with her phone still lit in her hand and her mouth slightly open and her eyes fixed on her father’s wrists, and she became someone else.
 Right there.
 While Hank watched.

-His chest seized.
-Not his heart — deeper than that.
-The thing behind the heart, the thing the ribs are built to protect.
+His diaphragm seized.
+Not his heart — deeper than that, lower.
+The thing below the ribs, the body’s root.
 Because he knew the sound.
 Not audibly — structurally.
 The frequency of catastrophic failure that travels through the foundation before it reaches the air.
 He had been hearing it in his own chest for months.
 Since Maren.
 Since the dreams cracked the partition he’d maintained for twenty years and something started leaking through — tenderness, need, the raw fact of another person mattering more than the structure’s integrity.
 Riedel’s wall had held for twenty-three years.
 Hank’s had held for twenty.
 And here, on a residential street in Duluth, he watched what happens when structure fails and understood that structure always fails.
 It is not a question of if.
 It is a question of what comes through.

 He turned away.